 Doesn’t Squash and Carrot Casserole look marvelous?
 We love this great side dish.
 It’s especially great for the holidays.

-Squash and Carrot Casserole is great for using up garden produce, special occasions, and company dinners, too.
+Squash and Carrot Casserole is great for using up garden produce.
+We like to serve it on special occasions, and company dinners, too.

 You may also enjoy these delicious recipes!